ManiacalLabs/BiblioPixel/doc/developer/extracting-gifs.rst

 Because these GIF files are quite large, they live in a separate repository - https://github.com/ManiacalLabs/DocsFiles

-Start by forking that repository in github.com.
+Start by forking your own copy that repository in github.com:  click on https://github.com/ManiacalLabs/DocsFiles, then click on the button marked "Fork" in the top right corner.

-Then check it out: from the directory _above_ the BiblioPixel/BiblioPixelAnimation directories, type:
+Then check it out: from the directory containing the BiblioPixel/BiblioPixelAnimation directories, type:

 .. code-block:: bash

+    # Regular https
+    $ git clone https://github.com/<your-git-user>/DocsFiles.git

-    # If you have an SSH certificate:
+    # If you have an SSH certificate (BETTER)
     $ git clone git@github.com:<your-git-user>/DocsFiles.git

-    # otherwise:
-    $ git clone https://github.com/<your-git-user>/DocsFiles.git

     # Go back to where you came from:
     $ cd BiblioPixel